-Weber Asset Management is a registered investment advisor and an investment management firm.
+Weber Asset Management is an investment management firm.
 WAM invests for individual and corporate clients in custom crafted portfolios which have been formulated by WAM.

-WAM, as a fiduciary, is required to act in the client's best interest first and is responsible for overseeing client portfolios on a daily basis.
+In addition to overseeing client portfolios on a daily basis, WAM adheres to the fiduciary standard and acts in the client's best interest.
 WAM is given limited trading authorization by the client and has the discretionary authority to trade on behalf of its clients.
 WAM would also be the first line of communication should clients need any special servicing for their accounts.